 In the UK they call it Blue Ensign and possibly more names but they seem to be the same plant.
 I believe there are lots of variations in its homeland around Argentina, Brazil etc. ‘Black and Blue’ is a bred variation about half the height which I like in a confined place because it flowers solidly through all the warmer months.
 It appears on this site under ‘Black and Blue’.
 There is also now ‘Black and Bloom’ which seems purely a marketing exercise as it looks pretty much identical to ‘Black and Blue’.
 The importers say it comes into flower earlier than ‘Black and Blue’ but if you want variation I would not buy both plants.
 I am not going to stock ‘Black and Bloom’.

 All guaraniticas like moisture but the species and ‘Black and Blue’ have tubers so can hold out a while.
 I have grown the species in really dry conditions where it will not spread so rapidly and flower very much shorter.
 ‘Argentine Skies’ is a pale blue variation with the same invasive bad habit but pretty if you know its habits and can plan it in to cope with it.
 I have been growing Argentine Skies where it has been overwhelmed and smothered by other salvias and have almost lost it so I have to sort it out and take more care to keep it.
-I have ‘Argentine Skies’ available as at spring 2022.
+I have ‘Argentine Skies’ available.

 Variations of blue guaraniticas will be endless I think and there is even a red one bred in Argentina and now available in Australia under a different name..
 Also very invasive.